NarvinSingh/training/cheatsheet/quotes.md

 ANSI C standard.
 The result is wrapped in `''` as if the `$` were not there.

 - `$'\n'` is a carriage return

+In both of these examples, the strings contain literal carriage returns, so whether or not expansion is enabled, there is nothing to expand and carriage returns are output.

 ```Shell
 $ echo -e $'hello\nworld'